AuthArmor/autharmor-js/readme.md

     // Do something with the failure response
   }
 });
-// Get the Auth request QR Code Image const qrCodeImage = authRequest.getQRCode();
+// Get the Auth request QR Code Image, you can also optionally customize the QR Code's color palette const qrCodeImage = authRequest.getQRCode({
+  backgroundColor: "#000",
+  fillColor: "#10beef",
+  borderRadius: 10
+});
 // Get time left before QR Code expires (in milliseconds) const timeLeft = authRequest.getTimeLeft();